tobiasbp/classic-arcade-game-dataset/README.md

 # classic-arcade-game-dataset
-A TensorFlow dataset for identifying classic arcade games from sequenses of screendumps.
+A TensorFlow dataset for identifying classic arcade games from sequenzes of screendumps.
 All screendumps for a game are, typically, from the games attract mode.
 The sequence could also be from the game being played, if the game only has a single stage/level.
+That is, what is trying to recognize, are

 The games are identified using the name of the game's MAME ROM set.

 The datasets are built with the [TFDS CLI](https://www.tensorflow.org/datasets/cli).